-The REIT, which was constituted eight months ago as the Lendlease Global Commercial REIT, is backed by an office complex in Italy and a retail asset in Singapore valued at a combined S$1.41 million.
+The REIT, which was constituted eight months ago as the Lendlease Global Commercial REIT, is backed by an office complex in Italy and a retail asset in Singapore valued at a combined S$1.41 billion.

 Lendlease’s filing comes just two months after Keppel Capital filed paperwork for an $813 million Singapore IPO for its REIT of US commercial properties, which if successful will become the exchange’s largest initial public offering of the year.